 Overview

 With a history of hosting shooting ranges, the Ingleside Jail, and rowdy saloons, Ingleside and Oceanview don't attract as many people as Noe Valley.
-Rows of colorful but worn-down single-family homes line the winding streets, making it an affordable area for first-time homebuyers.
+Rows of colorful, older, smaller single-family homes line the winding streets, making it an affordable area for first-time homebuyers.
 In 1934, the jail was turned into City College, and now many of those students rent in-law units (legally or illegally) in the neighborhood.
 While most of the area is residential, residents can find major amenities like Whole Foods and Target on Ocean Avenue.
 Although the neighborhood is typically cold, foggy, and generally quiet, locals predict Ingleside and Oceanview will become a vibrant, community-focused neighborhood in the future.

 Notable attractions